Sasha-hk/liquidator-api/README.md

 I would use standard flow:
 1. user get URL
-2. user to to the URL
+2. user go to the URL
 3. user receive response with token
 4. user send the token to our API
 5. our API generate access JWT token end send it to a user